-In your discussion, you should not repeat statistics from the result section (e.g. the P-values).
+- When you conducted a series of experiments and/or analyses, it is important to explain the relation between the results within and between different graphs and tables.
+Do your results support or contradict each other?
+Could you use the results from one figure to explain the results in another? - O Do not repeat statistics from the result section (e.g. the P-values).
 You can just state the conclusions from your statistical tests (e.g. 'A' is higher than 'B') when relevant.